Impact Investing Strategies are In High Demand

 Advisors have not yet caught up with demand; fewer than half of investors have implemented sustainable strategies into their portfolios.
 This disparity creates an opportunity for advisors at the forefront of impact investing.

 Why Impact Investing Hasn’t Caught Up with Demand

 The lack of adoption could partially be explained by the perception that impact investing results in lower returns.
 Once viewed as an indirect charitable cause (giving up return to support noble causes), impact investing is becoming increasingly viewed as a viable performance-generation strategy.

-Recent studies show that impact-oriented funds have outperformed their traditional peers, and impact-oriented benchmarks have outperformed traditional benchmarks.
+Recent studies conducted by Morgan Stanley show that impact-oriented funds have outperformed their traditional peers, and impact-oriented benchmarks have outperformed traditional benchmarks.
 This outperformance holds true at the company level as well.
 Companies rated as “The Best Companies to Work For” have achieved outperformance relative to industry peers.
 Companies that have begun sustainability initiatives have also observed positive financial results:

 - 90% of companies observed lower costs of capital

 - 80% showed a positive relationship between sustainability practices and stock performance

 - 88% attributed operational improvements to environmental, social, and governance (ESG) practices